Walleclipse/Adam_Initialization/README.md

 This repository is for Initialization of Adaptive Gradient Descent Optimizers, introduced in the following paper:

-Abulikemu Abuduweili and Changliu Liu, [Revisiting the Initial Steps in Adaptive Gradient Descent Optimization](https://arxiv.org/abs/2412.02153), CPAL 2025.
+Abulikemu Abuduweili and Changliu Liu, [Revisiting the Initial Steps in Adaptive Gradient Descent Optimization](https://arxiv.org/abs/2412.02153), CPAL 2025 in adjunct with OPT 2024.